guilhermefarto/decision-tree-classifier-scikit/README.md

 <a name="exporting-graphical-representation-decision-tree-graph"></a>
 ### > Exporting graphical representation for Decision Tree graph (PDF and PNG files)

-As mentioned, the `-e, --export` can be used to generate and export PDF and PNG files based on the Decision Tree graph.
+As mentioned, the `-e, --export` argument can be used to generate and export PDF and PNG files based on the Decision Tree graph.

 > In addition, it's possible to change the default file name by using the `-o OUTPUTFILENAME, --outputFileName OUTPUTFILENAME` argument.
 > The default file names are `data_graph.pdf` and `data_graph.png`.